How to make shoppers happy with simple resale-tainment

 - Paint a chalkboard wall- Create a selfie station with a changeable chalkboard wall.
 Use it to celebrate the seasons, upcoming graduations, choosing a prom or wedding dress, or anything that will make a fun reason to snap a photo.

 - Become an event spot- There are a lot of ways to create events at your store.
 Host a charity fashion show; schedule a regular children’s reading hour; offer DIY classes; sponsor a local art show or become a donation center for your local animal shelter.
 Be that place known for support of your local community.
 Or, as in the case of Office Depot, be the place that teaches folks how to make slime.

 - Arrange a gathering area- Shoppers today are looking for experiences.
 Do you have a spot in your store where your customers can gather?
 A few chairs, a table and a hot/cold beverage are all you need to keep shoppers lingering.
 What about being the location that hosts children’s tea parties?
 You could even host adult ladies teas that teach proper tea etiquette, but be sure to have an ample supply of hats too.

-Nationally-known retail speakers, Rich Kizer and Georganne Bender encourage shops to run 1 major and 2 minor “shoppertainment” events in their store each month.
+Nationally-known retail speakers (and recent Resale Academy speakers), Rich Kizer and Georganne Bender encourage shops to run 1 major and 2 minor “shoppertainment” events in their store each month.
 Minor events should never take a long time to prepare.
 They can be as simple as an easy demonstration or mini class.
 Major events should build traffic and pack your store with customers.
 So, what kind of resale-tainment should you offer?
 Know your neighborhood and the demographics of your shoppers, then pick the resale-tainment that most resonates with your area.
 By all means, have fun!